kohlersetht/startup/README.md

 -When you run a program from the console the program will automatically terminate when you close the console or if the computer restarts.
 In order to keep programs running after a shutdown you need to register it as a daemon.
 The term daemon comes from the idea of something that is always there working in the background.
 -When you connect to a device on the internet you need both an IP address and a numbered port.
 Port numbers allow a single device to support multiple protocols (e.g. HTTP, HTTPS, FTP, or SSH) as well as different types of services (e.g. search, document, or authentication).
 The ports may be exposed externally, or they may only be used internally on the device.
 For example, the HTTPS port (443) might allow the world to connect, the SSH port (22) might only allow computers at your school, and a service defined port (say 3000) may only allow access to processes running on the device.
 -Internally on your web server, you can have as many web services running as you would like.
 However, you must make sure that each one uses a different port to communicate on.
 You run your Simon service on port 3000 and therefore cannot use port 3000 for your start up service.
 Instead you use port 4000 for your start up service.
 It does not matter what high range port you use.
 It only matters that you are consistent and that they are only used by one service.

+Notes from Simon-DB:
+-Web applications commonly need to store application and user data persistently.
+The data can be many things, but it is usually a representation of complex interrelated objects.
+This includes this like a user profile, organizational structure, game play information, usage history, billing information, peer relationship, library catalog, and so forth.
+-You need to protect your credentials for connecting to your Mongo database.
+One common mistake is to check them into your code and then post it to a public GitHub repository.
+Instead you can load your credentials when the application executes.
+One common way to do that is to read them from environment variables.
+-Here is a list of some of the popular data services that are available:

+Service	Specialty
+MySQL	Relational queries
+Redis	Memory cached objects
+ElasticSearch	Ranked free text
+MongoDB	JSON objects
+DynamoDB	Key value pairs
+Neo4J	Graph based data
+InfluxDB	Time series data

+-Unlike relational databases that require a rigid table definition where each column must be strictly typed and defined beforehand, Mongo has no strict schema requirements.
+Each document in the collection usually follows a similar schema, but each document may have specialized fields that are present, and common fields that are missing.
+This allows the schema of a collection to morph organically as the data model of the application evolves.